top of page

 C. The Treasurer shall:

-1. Be responsible for the care, safekeeping and accounting of all funds and property of the Scholarship Foundation, which come into his/her possession.
+1. Be responsible for the care, safekeeping and accounting of all funds and property of the Scholarship Foundation, which come into their possession, and

 ARTICLE 9: FINANCIAL